CRUSHING your Roadblocks

 Roadblock 6: You, quite simply, don’t want to!

 I get this.
 I really do.
 But we get one life to live.
 How do you want your life to feel?
 You spend a lot of time in your home.
 How do you want to feel in your home?
 If you don’t want to waste time searching for your keys, or getting angry with your family every time you are running late because you couldn’t get your things together in time, then do something about it!
 Seriously!
 Right now!
 But, if you don’t want to spend that one life organizing, that’s great, too!
 But you need to stop complaining about being disorganized, embrace your messy life, and enjoy.

 If you do want to get organized but haven’t gotten into the mental space where you enjoy the process, think of ways to make it more fun.
 Try listening to music, or a podcast while you tidy up.
 Buy a headset, and make some phone calls to multi-task and make the process more enjoyable.
 Better yet, find ways to reward yourself when it’s done!
 I can tell you this, the more that you do it, the easier it will get, and the more you’ll enjoy it for the outcome itself.
 You’ll get addicted to that great feeling you get when it’s DONE and that will be reward enough.

 Friends, I’m so glad that you’re joining me on this organizing journey.
-I really hope that my suggestions for crushing these anxieties and roadblocks are useful to you.
+I hope that my suggestions for crushing these stresses and roadblocks are useful to you.
 I want you all to live a more calm, relaxed life, in a more organized, streamlined home.
 And I believe in you.
 I know you can do it!
-Let me know how you are doing in the comments below!